ibakshay/github-actions-ci/README.md

 - Fully integrated with GitHub
 - Can respond to any GitHub Event
 - no need to set up any webhook
+- no need to login to the CI/CD platform and enable the repository
 - Real-Time logs can be viewed directly on GitHub with Color coding and Emoji support as well 😉

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for